 The medical care for your baby will be supervised by one of our Consultant Neonatologists.
-We have a team of 7 consultants here at St Peter's Hospital.
+Neonatology is a subspecialty of paediatrics that consists of the medical care of newborn infants, especially the ill or premature newborn.

 - Debbie Smith